JKT48

-JKT48 (pronounced J-K-T-forty-eight) is Indonesia's premier girl group, established in 2011 as the first international sister group of Japan's AKB48.
-Based in Jakarta, the capital and largest city of Indonesia located on the northwest coast of the island of Java, the group has become a cultural phenomenon.
-The group does this by blending music, fan interaction, and performance into a unique idol experience.
-They first adopted the concept of "idols you can meet", before switching to "idols that come to meet you" in April 2018.
+JKT48 (pronounced J-K-T-forty-eight) is Indonesia's idol girl group, established in 2011 as the first international sister group of Japan's AKB48.
+Based in Jakarta, the group blends music, fan interaction, and performance.
+They adopted the concept of "idols you can meet" before switching to "idols that come to meet you" in April 2018.

-The group opened its theater, located on the fourth floor of the fX Sudirman shopping mall in Central Jakarta, Jakarta on 8 September 2012.
-Fans can attend daily performances, which are subject to change at any time.
+The group opened its theater, on the fourth floor of the fX Sudirman shopping mall in Central Jakarta, on 8 September 2012.
+Fans can attend daily performances, which are subject to change.

-While JKT48 membership is not limited to any nationality, applicants must be Indonesian residents.
-As of 13 September 2025 midnight, the group has 55 individual members.
+Although JKT48 membership is not limited to any nationality, applicants must be Indonesian residents.
+As of 30 August 2026, the group has 59 members.

-On 16 February 2013, JKT48 released its first studio album Heavy Rotation via Hits Records, a division of MNC subsidiary PT Star Media Nusantara.
-The group typically performs songs by AKB48 and other sister groups translated into Indonesian.
-The group released their first original single "Raposdi" in January 2020.
+JKT48 released its first studio album, Heavy Rotation on Hits Records (a division of MNC subsidiary PT Star Media Nusantara) on 16 February 2013.
+The group typically performs songs by AKB48 and other sister groups by translating their songs into Indonesian.
+They released their first original single, "Rapsodi", in January 2020.

 Conception

-Much like AKB48, the female Japanese idol group formed in 2005 in Akihabara, Tokyo, JKT48 is based on the concept of idols with whom fans can greet and develop connections with.
-JKT48 takes its name from the group's base city of Jakarta, Indonesia.
-The country was seen as a potential market for the idol business because of its relatively young population and the popularity of Japanese manga series.
-To bring the concept of AKB48 to Indonesia, producer Yasushi Akimoto and Dentsu Media Group Indonesia partnered with the country's largest media conglomerate, Global Mediacom, and Rakuten.

-In an interview on CNN's TalkAsia program, Akimoto responded to the question of why he selected Indonesia as the first target of AKB48's overseas expansion: "People in Indonesia were interested in AKB48.
+Much like AKB48, the female Japanese idol group formed in 2005 in Akihabara, Tokyo, JKT48 is based on the concept of idols with whom fans can greet and develop connections.
+The group's name is derived from its base city of Jakarta, Indonesia.
+The country was seen as a potential idol market because of its relatively-young population and the popularity of Japanese manga series.
+Producer Yasushi Akimoto and Dentsu Media Group Indonesia partnered with Rakuten and Global Mediacom, the country's largest media conglomerate.
+In an interview on CNN's TalkAsia, Akimoto explained why he selected Indonesia as the first target of AKB48's overseas expansion: People in Indonesia were interested in AKB48.
 That is why we decided to try it in Jakarta.
 Kids watched AKB on the internet and they want to do the same, but they don't know whether they have talent.
-Also, it's difficult [for them] to go to Japan to audition."
+Also, it's difficult [for them] to go to Japan to audition.